ernstki/flask-admin-column-labels/README.md

-# Flask-Admin column descriptions from column comments in the database
+# Dynamically generate Flask-Admin column labels/descriptions

 This demo app shows how to dynamically add column descriptions and properly-capitalized labels from the column `COMMENT`s in a MySQL